 Cooling pillows work by using materials that enable airflow and draw heat away from your body.
 While the cooling technology of each pillow can vary from brand to brand, they all have materials and fillings that can be temperature-regulating and moisture-wicking.

 What type of pillowcase should you use with cooling pillows?

 To get the most out of a cooling pillow, choose a pillowcase that’s moisture-wicking and temperature-regulating.
 Some good options include bamboo, cotton, silk, and satin.
-These materials effectively wick moisture (cutting down on night sweats and overheating) and are breathable, so they prevent heat from building underneath your head as you sleep.

 Why Trust The Spruce?

 Theresa Holland is a freelance commerce writer specializing in textiles and sleep products.
 She analyzed first-hand reviews from our home testers and referenced several peer-reviewed articles on the breathability and moisture-wicking properties of various fabrics, foams, and fill fibers.
 All of Theresa's final picks are well-designed, easy to care for, effective in regulating body temperature, and ultimately a good value.
 Theresa has personally tested bedding products from many brands on this list, including Coop Home Goods, Marlow, Tuft & Needle, Saatva, and The Company Store.
 But as a side sleeper, her go-to is the Pillow Cube.